OTRF/ThreatHunter-Playbook/tactical_groups/lateral_movement/remote_execution_via_services.md

 	* Sysmon EID 13 catches suspicious scripts or long commands being set to services in HKLM\\System\\CurrentControlSet\\Services\\.
 		* On the "Details" field, look for long strings (i.e. more than 35 characters) or known commands.
 		* On the "TargetObject" field, you can reduce the number of events by looking for the "ImagePath" reg key where scripts or long commands are usually set.
-	* WinEvent EIDs 7035,4697 catch suspicious scripts or long commands being set to "Service File Name".
+	* WinEvent EIDs 7045,4697 catch suspicious scripts or long commands being set to "Service File Name".
- * Adversaries at the end usually delete the random services they create.
+ * Adversaries at the end usually delete the random services they create so looking for "DeleteKey" events in the same 1-2 seconds bucket time when the same service is created could be interesting.
- * Group all those events and apply a bucket time of 1-2 seconds and see how many systems show this behavior.
+ * Group all those events and apply a bucket time of 1-2 seconds and see how many systems show that behavior.
  * You can start by checking long strings being set by services.exe on ImagePath properties of new or current services.
-This will allow you to pivot to other events in this list.
+This will allow you to pivot to other events in the list shown above.
+ * You could also stack new services being created in your environment to find any anomalies and start from there.

 ## Hunting Techniques Recommended